The Best Time to Visit New Zealand from Someone Who Lived There for 18 Months

-This one’s somewhat dependent on where you are in the country and what you want to see!
-Go to Kaikoura on the South Island, for instance, and you can spot sperm whales all year round.
+This one depends on where you are in the country and what you want to see!
+For instance, go to Kaikoura on the South Island, and you can spot sperm whales all year round.
 Head there in summer, though, and you might also witness pods of orca.
 The Kaikoura coastline hosts everything from migrating humpbacks to blue whales between June and August!

 On North Island, the Bay of Islands (on North Island) is another popular place to go whale and dolphin watching.
-You can see dolphins there throughout the year, as well as orcas (although they’re mainly present between October and March).
+You can see dolphins there throughout the year and orcas (although they’re mainly present between October and March).
 Humpbacks and blue whales are also present here between June and August.

 So, When Is the Best Time to Visit New Zealand?

 Ultimately, there’s no “right” or “wrong” time to visit the Land of the Long White Cloud.
-There are pros and cons to every season, so the best time to visit New Zealand usually comes down to good old-fashioned personal preference!
+Every season has pros and cons, so the best time to visit New Zealand usually comes down to good old-fashioned personal preference!

 Whenever you decide to go, the joy of traveling in such a remarkable place is that there are always unique perks and stunning activities to enjoy.
 So with that comforting thought in mind, all that’s left to do is book your trip!